Ba Maw: Independent Burma

 Ba Maw was allowed to return to Burma, after Burma became independent of the United Kingdom.
 When he returned to Burma in August 1946, he was invited by Aung San to join the AFPFL and take an important post in the newly independent government, but Ba refused and reorganized the Mahabama Party as an opposition force.
 He remained active in politics.
 He was jailed briefly during 1947, on suspicion of involvement in the assassination of Aung San, but was soon released.

 After General Ne Win (1910–2002) took over power in 1963, Ba Maw was again imprisoned (like many prominent Burmese of the period who were detained during the time of Ne Win regime, from the 1960s to the 1980s, his imprisonment was without charge or trial) from about 1965 or 1966 to February 1968.
 During the period of his imprisonment Ba Maw managed to smuggle out a manuscript of his memoirs of the war years, during less than two of which (from 1 August 1943 to March 1945) he was Head of State (in Burmese naing-ngan-daw-adipadi, lit. 'paramount ruler of the State').

 He never again held political office.
 His book Breakthrough in Burma: Memoirs of a Revolution, 1939–1946, an account of his role during the war years, was published by Yale University Press (New Haven) in 1968.
-In the post-war period he founded the Mahabama (Greater Burma) Party.
 He died in Rangoon on 28 May 1977.